shimna-puthanayil/my-text-pad/README.md

 https://stark-stream-59161-d25cfda68e94.herokuapp.com/

 The user will be presented with a text editor in the browser when the application is open.
 The user can enter text or code snippets and the entered text will be saved and it will be available later when the user returns to the page or even after page reload.
 The app can be installed by clicking the install button on top left of the page or the small install icon present in the address bar.
 When the install button is clicked it will prompt a confirmation to install.
-Once installed the button text will be changed to installed and the app can be run on the machine and an icon will appear on the desktop.The user can edit the text offline and it will be saved.
+Once installed the button text will be changed to installed, an icon will appear on the desktop and the app can be run on the user's machine .The user can edit the text offline and it will be saved.

 The following images show the application's appearance and functionality :